robdodson/robdodson.github.com/source/_posts/2012-05-04-d3-basics-the-linear-scale.markdown

         .attr('class', 'chart');
 ```

 In the next section we're declaring our `SVG` element.
 We use a D3 selection to grab the `body` tag and we append an `svg` tag onto it.
-Since D3 uses method-chaining we can then start assigning attributes to our SVG element.
-We declare the width and the height to match the explicit values we defined earlier and finally we give it a class name of `chart`.
+Since D3 uses method-chaining we can keep assigning attributes to our SVG element.
+We declare the width and the height to match the explicit values set earlier and finally we give it a class name of `chart`.

 ```js
 svg.selectAll('.chart')